Gate River Run: History

 Gate Petroleum became the underwriting sponsor in 1994.
 Todd Williams holds the American 15K record with a time of 42:22 at the 1995 GRR, which he won five times.
 Shalane Flanagan, won in 2014 and set the new women's record with 47:00.
 Before that, Deena Drossin, who has won the GRR six times, held the women's record with 47:15 at the GRR in 2003.

 An equalizer was added in 2004.
 The difference in time between the women's and men's 15K national records was 4:53, so the elite women runners got a five-minute head start on the elite men.
 The first finisher, man or woman, receives a $5,000 bonus.
 Even so, the women had only won the prize once (in 2007).
 In 2012, the equalizer was increased to 6:35, and Janet Cherobon won the $5,000 bonus that year and in 2013.

+In 2025, the race did not host the USATF 15K Championship as the USA Half Marathon Championships was held the following day in Atlanta and served as a selection event for the 2025 World Athletics Road Running Championships held in San Diego.
+This was the first time the race did not hold a USATF championship since 1993, but plans to return as the USATF 15K championship in the future.
+Due to this change, for 2025, the race joined the PRRO Circuit and the top prize was open to runners of all countries, not just USATF/Americans as in the past.
+The winners would receive $7,000 with a total $20,500 of prize money for each sex as the top 10 would receive prize money.
+There was also an American Cup, where the top 5 Americans of each sex would receive prize money with $8,000 available for each sex and $3,000 for the top Americans.
+As a result of these changes, the field was more of an international competition with many of the top runners residing outside the United States.
+On March 1, a cooler weather day than years past at 51F at the race start, Wesley Kiptoo of Kenya and Calli Hauger-Thackery of Great Britain won the Gate River Run.
+Kiptoo's time of 42:10 was a course record and he won $15,000 for winning, breaking the course record and also winning the equalizer (finishing 5 minutes of ahead of the female winner).